Blach15/PB-Eval/README.md

-Code for our masters project
+Code for our masters project.

+The code analyzes how well voting rules satisfy EJR on real data.

 # Results
 Core findings summarized as